jreyes88/Web-Accessibility/Introduction to Web Accessibility and WCAG 2.1/Section 3 - Adding Page Level Content/5-write-clear-link-text.md

 - Unclear link text can make it difficult for screen reader users to navigate a website in a non-visual way
 - Use clear link text
-- The best way to determine if the link text chose in is clear by reading aloud
+- The best way to determine if the link text chosen is clear is by reading the link text aloud